HSC20/ml-models/README.md

 In python, we use csv.reader() module to read the csv file.
-Here, we will show you how to read different types of csv files with different python pakkages
+Here, we will show you how to read different types of csv files with different python packages